TheWorkflowAcademy/Using-Integer-as-Iteration-Number/README.md

 ```

 ### Get the Integer Field Value & Set a Counter
-* Get the integer value from your record if applicable (this integer will be the number of times the function will be repeated).
+* Get the integer value from your record if applicable (this integer will determine the number of times the function will be repeated).
 In this example, we'll just hard-code the integer variable value to 6.
 * Set a counter for variable *n* and set it to 0 - this will be used to count the number of iterations.

 ```javascript